mmbman/Katagiri/annotated-fukanzazengi.md

 - KR translates this as: “In addition, the bringing about of enlightenment by the opportunity provided by a finger, a banner, a needle, or a mallet, and the effecting of realization with the aid of a hosu (that is, a whisk), a fist, a staff, or a shout cannot be fully understood by one’s discriminative thinking.”
 - This is discussed in [“*Fukanzazengi*: Dōgen's Universal Recommendation for Zazen – Talk 6”](1979-06-14-Fukanzazengi-Talk-6) at [21:38](1979-06-14-Fukanzazengi-Talk-6#2138).
+- “By the opportunity provided by” is omitted from the Sōtōshū translation, perhaps to streamline the sentence, but this is perhaps a questionable choice.
+The difference in meaning is whether the noted devices bring about enlightenment directly or the noted devices provide an opportunity.
+“Opportunity” is *ki* (機), which comes up again in “pivotal opportunity of human form”; see below.

 > ... much less can they be known through the practice of supernatural power.
 They must represent conduct beyond seeing and hearing.
 Are they not a standard prior to knowledge and views?